NVIDIA-METROPOLIS/example-helm-charts/README.md

 When using a persistent volume, one should add a note in the application Helm chart's README.md stating that dependency.

-Volumes can be mounted on both, init-containers and containers, using the folowing pattern:
+Volumes can be mounted on both, init-containers and containers, using the following pattern:

 ```yaml
 pods: